Who is suitable for laser hair removal?

 How should I prepare myself for the laser hair removal?

 One month before your treatment, you should avoid any method of hair removal which involves pulling out the hair follicle, such as waxing, plucking or epilation.
 An intact hair follicle will have better results from laser hair removal.
 Similarly, you should avoid excessive sun exposure on your skin before your treatment.
 Wear a broad spectrum sunblock if you need to be out in the sun.
 Trimming or shaving the hair one day before the procedure is ideal.
 This removes the hair above the skin, while leaving the hair follicle intact.

 What happens during laser hair removal?

-On your treatment day, we will shave your hair if if it not shaven before.
-Then, a numbing cream will be applied on your skin for 15-20 minutes.
+Try to shave your hair 1-2 days before treatment day.
+On treatment day, a numbing cream will be applied on your skin for 15-20 minutes.
 You will wear protective goggles to protect your eyes during laser.
 You may experience a mild pinprick sensation as the laser targets your hair follicles.
 In addition, you will feel a cold sensation from the cooling device at the tip of the laser hand piece.
 This will calm the skin and reduce redness post laser.

 Are there any side effects from the treatment?

 It is generally a very safe treatment.
 You may develop temporary redness and swelling around the hair follicles.
 This will usually resolve a few hours after the procedure.
 If you develop any skin reaction to the laser, our doctor will prescribe a mild steroid cream for your home use.
 Like all laser procedures, there are very low risks of pigmentary changes or burns to the skin.
 You can minimize your risks by wearing a sunblock daily and avoiding a suntan.

 Who is not suitable for laser hair removal?